This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Poor muscle tone

 You need a physician to make a medical diagnosis to determine if your baby has cerebral palsy.
-If you notice the aforementioned symptoms, schedule an appointment with your infant’s pediatrician.
+If you notice the symptoms above, schedule an appointment with your infant’s pediatrician.

 It’s important to let your doctor test and diagnose your baby, not only to determine if your baby has cerebral palsy but also to rule out other medical problems.